cosmicrafts/cosmicrafts.com/src/assets/markdown/en/core-features.md

 - **Expandability**:
   - Supports new token types or events as the ecosystem evolves.
-  - New log categories can be easily added for future features or systems.
+  - New log categories can be added for future features or systems.

 - **Player Access**:
   - Players can query their transaction history to verify rewards, view minted items, and track progress.

 - **Auditability**:
-  - Enables administrators to review logs for fair distribution, transparency, and potential issue resolution.
+  - Enables everyone to review logs for fair distribution, transparency, and potential issue resolution.

 ## 9. Tournaments and Events